hashicorp/terraform-provider-consul/docs/resources/peering.md

 The `cluster_peering` resource can be used to establish the peering after a peering token has been generated.

-~> **Cluster peering is currently in technical preview:** Functionality associated with cluster peering is subject to change.
-You should never use the technical preview release in secure environments or production scenarios.
-Features in technical preview may have performance issues, scaling issues, and limited support.

 The functionality described here is available only in Consul version 1.13.0 and later.

 ## Example Usage